Cog-Creators/Red-DiscordBot/docs/update_red.rst

     If you're using PostgreSQL data backend, replace ``Red-DiscordBot`` in the second command with ``Red-DiscordBot[postgres]``

 4. Start your bot.

+5. If you've installed some cogs, we highly recommend you update them with this command: ``[p]cog update``

 Red 3.1.X
 *********